danbev/learning-ai/notes/rnn.md

 useful for tasks like predicting the next word in a sentence, or the next character in a sequence.

-The input to the RNN is a sequence of values, so below input would be a sequence of number:
+The input to the RNN is a sequence of values, so below `input` would be a sequence of numbers:
 ```
    input          W₁        b₁        y₁          w₃         b₂      output
   +------+      +----+     +---+     +----+      +---+      +--+    +-----+